simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

 And simulation should finish without swapping/crashing (Ignore the warning about the return value).

-If control structures are also problematic, you can use ``SMPI_PARTIAL_SHARED_MALLOC(size, offsets, offsetscount)`` macro, which will shared only specific parts of the structure between processes, and use specific memory for the important parts.
+If control structures are also problematic, you can use ``SMPI_PARTIAL_SHARED_MALLOC(size, offsets, offsetscount)`` macro, which shares only specific parts of the structure between processes, and use specific memory for the important parts.
-It can be freed afterwards with SMPI_SHARED_FREE.
+It can be freed afterward with SMPI_SHARED_FREE.

 Further Readings
 ----------------